vinnyoodles/crowdsourced-gba/README.md

 Inspired by [Twitch Plays Pokemon](https://www.twitch.tv/twitchplayspokemon).

-This brings the crowdsourced gaming off of twitch and onto a more global platform, the web browser.
+This brings the idea of crowdsourced gaming off of twitch and onto a more global platform, the web browser.

 ### Compiling